Contractor happy with quick delivery and ease of installation

 A buried culvert solution using two large Corrugated Steel Pipes from AIL was selected and we had the culverts ready to ship within two weeks of receiving the order.
 The contractor on the Project was Golden Triangle Construction Management, out of Calgary.

 Buried solution brings benefits

 Moving to a buried solution brought several benefits to the Town in the process.
 Their new 3.5 mm thick galvanized Corrugated Steel Pipe crossing is a very low-maintenance solution with no sandblasting or painting required in its future.
 There are no decking or joints at the road surface to maintain, and the continuous road surface is safer with no early freezing hazard.
-The wider crossing also offers a 2.5 m walking surface on one side of the roadway and the beveled ends contour to the canal banks, eliminating the need for headwalls.
+The wider crossing also offers a 2.5 m walking surface on one side of the roadway and the bevelled ends contour to the canal banks, eliminating the need for headwalls.

-Construction was entering the final phases at time of writing, but feedback from Golden Triangle representatives indicated that they were happy with the quick delivery and ease of installation.
+Construction was entering the final phases at the time of writing, but feedback from Golden Triangle representatives indicated that they were happy with the quick delivery and ease of installation.

-A high quality corrugated metal pipe that is built to last
+A high-quality corrugated metal pipe that is built to last

 Corrugated Steel Pipe from AIL is the material of choice for new or replacement culvert projects, reline projects and many other applications.
 It will not crack under impact loads or vibrations due to the inherent strength of steel and the flexibility of the corrugated pipe section.